 • Pre- AP Physics: This is a two-week preparation class offered for those who will be taking AP Physics in the fall.

-• Geometry with Proof, Honors Geometry with Proof, Algebra 2, Algebra 2B and Honors Algebra 2: all of which will allow students who successfully complete the course to move ahead during the regular school year in the upper school mathematics program.
+• Honors Geometry, Honors Advanced Geometry, Honors Algebra 2, Algebra 2B and Honors Advanced Algebra 2: all of which will allow students who successfully complete the course to move ahead during the regular school year in the upper school mathematics program.

 • Robotics, Engineering and Technology: a four-week class that fulfills the TAS Computer Science and Robotics graduation requirement while preparing students to take an active role in the robotics program.
 Students taking this course will become familiar will all of the major themes in robotics including electronics, programming, CAD design and fabrication.
 The class provides for students who have no prior robotics knowledge, while also extending learning for experienced robotics students who are interested in working on advanced projects.